Pyramid addon for OpenAPI3 validation of requests and responses.

 - Your API responses always match your API document.
 Every response from your view is validated against your document and a

 - A single source of truth.
-Because of the checks outlined above you can be sure that whatever your API document says is in fact what is going on in reality.
-You have a single source of truth to consult when asking an API related question, such as "Remind me again, which fields does the endpoint /user/info return?".
+Because of the checks outlined above, you can be sure that whatever your API document says is in fact what is going on in reality.
+You have a single source of truth to consult when asking an API related question, such as "Remind me again, which fields are returned by the endpoint

 - Validates your API document (for example,